Chapter 6 QIIME 2

 --verbose

-• --p-cores: Number of CPU cores to use for processing.
+: Number of CPU cores to use for processing.--p-front-f

-• --p-discard-untrimmed: Discard reads that do not contain the adapter sequences.
+: Discard reads that do not contain the adapter sequences.--o-trimmed-sequences

 After trimming the adapters, proceed to the summarizing demultiplexed sequences step to visualize the quality of the trimmed data.